-Timer 2 can be used as an interval timer for interrupt generation, as a signal generator or as a baud-rate generator and modulator for the serial interface.
+Timer 2 can be used as interval timer for interrupt generation, as signal generator or as baud-rate generator and modulator for the serial interface.
 It consists of a 4-bit and an 8-bit up counter stage which both have compare registers.
-The 4-bit counter stages of Timer 2 are cascadable as a 12-bit timer or as 8-bit timer with a 4-bit prescaler.
-The timer can also be configured as an 8-bit timer and a separate 4-bit prescaler.
+The 4-bit counter stages of Timer 2 are cascadable as an 12-bit timer or as an 8-bit timer with a 4-bit prescaler.
+The timer can also be configured as an 8-bit timer and separate a 4-bit prescaler.

-Timer 2 input can be supplied via the system clock, the external input clock (T2I), the Timer 1 output clock, the Timer 3 output clock or the shift clock of the serial interface.
+The Timer 2 input can be supplied via the system clock, the external input clock (T2I), the Timer 1 output clock or the shift clock of the serial interface.
 The external input clock T2I is not synchronized with SYSCL.
 Therefore, it is possible to use Timer 2 with a higher clock speed than SYSCL.
-Furthermore, with that input clock Timer 2 operates in the power-down mode SLEEP (CPU core -> sleep and OSC-Stop -> yes) as well as in POWER-DOWN (CPU core -> sleep and OSC-Stop -> yes) as well as in POWER-DOWN (CPU core -> sleep and OSC-Stop -> no).
+Furthermore, with that input clock the Timer 2 operates in the power-down mode SLEEP (CPU core \rightarrow sleep and OSC-Stop \rightarrow yes) as well as in POWER-DOWN (CPU core \rightarrow sleep and OSC-Stop \rightarrow no).
 All other clock sources supply no clock signal in SLEEP if NSTOP = 0.
 The 4-bit counter stages of Timer 2 have an additional clock output (POUT).

 Its output has a modulator stage that allows the generation of pulses as well as the generation and modulation of carrier frequencies.
-Timer 2 output can modulate with the shift register data output to generate Bi-phase- or Manchester-code.
+The Timer 2 output can modulate with the shift register data output to generate Bi-phase- or Manchester code.